 The Wyoming Catholic College campus includes all buildings used for administrative and academic purposes as well as those in which students reside.
-The following locations are considered part of the WCC campus: St. Benedict, St. Scholastica, St. Gianna Molla, St. Kateri Tekakwitha, St. Gerard Majella and St. Isaac Jogues Residence Halls, the dormitory buildings on the Holy Rosary Parish grounds, the Baldwin Building, the Augur Building, Orchard Building, Crux Coffee Shop, Dolce, Bosco North, the St. Joseph Building, and Frassati Hall.
+The following locations are considered part of the WCC campus: the Baldwin Building (including the Pequod and Crux), the Augur Building, Orchard Building, Bosco North, the St. Joseph Building, Frassati Hall, Christine Allen Memorial Horsemanship Barn, Immaculate Conception Oratory, both the buildings and grounds of the Valley View Dr. and MacFarlane Dr. dormitories, and specifically the dormitory buildings on the Holy Rosary Parish grounds.
+In addition to these buildings, the surrounding parking lots and lawns of these buildings are considered WCC grounds.